yusuketsuda/BeMAp/README.md

 * PlasmidFinder (Final update)

 # Note
-* Displaying the dendric tree may depend on your setting.
+* Displaying the dendric tree depends on PC setting.
 Please adjust dendric tree to the cells in the spreadsheet.

 # Future Plan
 BeMAp will offer options below in the future.